Protect Afghanistan’s human rights defenders

 Human rights defenders have bravely continued with their work despite the enormous challenges they face every day in Afghanistan.
 They have come under attack from different sides in the ongoing conflict, including state and non-state actors.
 For the last few months, threats, and attacks against them have spiked.

 Amnesty International, in close collaboration with 32 human rights organizations, presented the “Afghanistan Human Rights Defenders Protection Strategy” in January 2020.
 In December 2020, the government issued a Presidential Decree establishing the Joint Commission for the Protection of Human Rights Defenders.
-Three months since, there has been very little visible progress to indicate the protection mechanism is effective and functional.
+Six months since, there has been very little visible progress to indicate the protection mechanism is effective and functional.

-Ask the Government of Afghanistan to expedite the process in ensuring that the protection mechanism for human rights defenders is effective and functional, and to investigate the threats and attacks on human rights defenders promptly, thoroughly, impartially and independently, and in full adherence to international standards on fair trials.
+Ask the Government of Afghanistan to expedite the process in ensuring that the protection mechanism for human rights defenders is effective and functional, and to investigate the threats and attacks on human rights defenders promptly, thoroughly, impartially, and independently, and in full adherence to international standards on fair trials.

 Change happens when people get together and demand it.